Signed in as:

 He had tried to get his songs heard by Johnny Cash but wasn't having any luck.
 He gave Johnny's wife June a tape of his songs while working as a janitor at a recording studio.
 But it sat unnoticed in a pile of tapes on a desk.

-Kris had become a skilled helicopter pilot during his Army career, and after moving to Nashville to write songs he found employment flying oil rig workers to platforms the Gulf of Mexico.
+Kris had become a skilled helicopter pilot during his Army career, and after moving to Nashville to write songs he found employment flying oil rig workers from Baton Rouge to oil platforms in the Gulf of Mexico.

 Johnny Cash later told the story of how one day June came to him saying "Some fool has landed a helicopter in the yard."
 Cash went outside and there was Kris getting out of the helicopter, with a beer in one hand and a tape in the other!
 This began their lifelong friendship.
 Johnny listened to his songs.